programmatordev/php-api-sdk/README.md

 #### `addResponseContentsHandler`

-On the other hand, the `addResponseContentsHandler` method is used to manipulate the response that was received from the API.
+The `addResponseContentsHandler` method is used to manipulate the response that was received from the API.
 This event listener will be applied to every API request.

 ```php